 Once these habit forming foods are out of your system for at least three weeks, the cravings and bloat will be gone and your energy and spark will be back.
 And THAT will cause long lasting euphoria, along with sliding comfortably into your skinny clothes.

-Enrollment for our 5 Week Plant Based Reset is currently open and together we’ll wipe out those cravings and reset your system for the rest of the year.
-Secure your spot here.
+Our 30 day Lighten Up program will wipe out those cravings and reset your system for the rest of the year.

 Today’s recipe is euphoric without the constipation.

 This recipe is ridiculously easy.
 The most time consuming part is making the cheesy sauce, but even that is pretty damn easy.
 You can easily make a batch of cheesy sauce in advance and then throw this baby together.
 The cheesy sauce freezes well, so when you make it, feel free to double the recipe and freeze half so you have some on hand.

 - 1 can vegan oil free refried beans

 - 1/2 cup tomatoes 80g, chopped